Updated Nov 2024

 CALM DOWN.

 I check the time.
 I look at clocks on the wall.
 I glance at the grocery clerk’s computer screen.
 I ask the person standing next to me.
-I could get real crazy and buy a watch!
+I could get real wild and buy a watch!

-I check the weather when it really matters – planning which day of the week a friend and I are going to go for a hike.
-I use my computer to do it.
+I check the weather when it really matters – planning which day of the week a friend and I are going to go for a hike, etc. I use my computer to do it.
 But mostly, the weather is going to be what it is, whether I check it or not.
 I work indoors.
-And since you’re reading a long form article, demographics say you probably do, too.
+And since you’re reading a long article, demographics say you probably do, too.
 It’s okay not to have the weather forecast at your fingertips.

 I take photos with a camera.